-Paul brings diverse cultural influences into his work, having created pottery and ceramics for the last 35 years.
-An unquenchable curiosity has led him to continually explore new styles of production and glazing with the result that many of his works are unique, exciting and very different.
+I bring diverse cultural influences into my work, having created pottery and ceramics for the last 35 years.
+An unquenchable curiosity has led me to continually explore new styles of production and glazing with the result that many of my works are unique, exciting and very different.

 I am a contemporary artist living in the coastal town of Lennox Head.
 I am inspired by my experiences of the natural world and my artworks explore the landscape and both wild and domestic animals.
 I am a multidisciplinary artist creating works in oil and acrylic painting, printmaking and sculpture.

 I paint from a continuous process, letting brush, knife, paint, textures, sculpting by adding beads or objects, tearing, sewing and collage form the finished painting.
-Excited by texture, colour, light and movement, I love to breathe life into a painting, hoping to inspire the viewer; to creates an emotion.
-My Website
+Excited by texture, colour, light and movement, I love to breathe life into a painting, hoping to inspire the viewer; to create an emotion.